ej1m/Shopping-Pattern-Profiling-Study/README.md

-KMeans clustering – Shopping customer segmentation

-Problem statement – Understand the target customers for the marketing team to plan a strategy.

-Context – You are tasked with identifying the most important shopping groups based on both their income and mall shopping score.

-Objective - Create subsets of a market based on demographics behavioral criteria to better understand the target for marketing activities.

-Approach
-1. Perform quick exploratory data analysis.
-2. Develop the clustering algorithm to create segments.
-3. Use summary statistics on the cluster.
-4. Visualize.

-Analysis Summary

-Target group will be cluster 1.
-These customers have a high spending score and a high income.

-60% of cluster 1 customers are women.
-We should look for ways to attract these customers using a marketing campaign targeting popular products in this cluster.

-Cluster 3 presents an interesting opportunity to market to the customers for sales events on popular items.
+This project focuses on analyzing customer shopping behavior and income patterns to optimize marketing strategies for a mall.
+It aims to deliver actionable insights for the marketing team to develop targeted campaigns for specific customer segments.

+The analysis uses clustering algorithms to segment customers based on their income levels and shopping scores, creating distinct customer groups with the aim of providing a data-driven foundation for marketing decision-making and resource allocation.

+Through exploratory data analysis (EDA), the project examines customer demographics and behavioral patterns to identify meaningful trends.
+Statistical analysis and visualization techniques are employed to understand and represent different customer segments clearly.

+Machine learning clustering techniques are used to create and validate customer segments for targeted marketing approaches.

+The primary target identified (Cluster 1) consists of high-income customers with strong spending patterns, with 60% being female customers.
+A secondary opportunity was identified in Cluster 3, specifically for sales event marketing strategies.

+Recommendations include developing gender-specific marketing campaigns and sales events tailored to different customer segments' characteristics.